FreddieBoi/FreddiChat/README.md

 Implementation
 --------------
-The source consists of two projects:
+The source consists of two projects
-+ FreddiChatClient
++ The client side implementation [FreddiChatClient](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatClient "FreddiChatClient on github")
-+ FreddiChatServer
++ The server side implementation [FreddiChatServer](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatServer "FreddiChatServer on github")

 ### FreddiChatClient ###
 [FreddiChatClient](https://github.com/FreddieBoi/FreddiChat/tree/master/ChatClient "FreddiChatClient on github") is a WPF application, which provides the user with an interface to connect to servers and chat with other users.